Postdoctoral Research Fellows

 - Before a mentor makes any type of commitment to hire a Research Fellow, the appointment must be approved by the Chairperson or the Dean/ Director of the teaching or research unit in which the appointment is to be made.
 Before approving a Research Fellow appointment, the Dean or Director will assure that the hiring unit has met the terms described below:

-- The hiring unit has identified or will be able to identify appropriate fund sources to cover the cost of the Fellow’s fellowship and/or salary and the required University contributions to fringe benefits associated with the fellowship.
+- The hiring unit has identified or will be able to identify appropriate fund sources to cover the cost of the Fellow’s fellowship and/or salary and the required University contributions to fringe benefits associated with the fellowship for the entire duration of the appointment.

-- The hiring unit is able to make space available for the Fellow’s use.
+- The hiring unit is able to make space available, if applicable, for the Fellow’s use.

 - The mentor and the Fellow have agreed upon a proposed training program that will enhance the Fellow’s scholarship and ability as a researcher.

 - The hiring unit has a conflict resolution process available to the Fellow to raise concerns or problems connected with the fellowship.
-(Attachment ‘A’ provides a generic sample of such a process.
-Appointing units should devise guidelines appropriate to their own culture and organizational context).
+Unit policies are described at: Dispute Resolution for Postdoctoral Research Fellows

 All Research Fellows will: